IdeaSpaceVR/Documentation/installation.md

 * Apache web server (or NGINX) with mod_rewrite module enabled
 * HTTPS protocol

-Using the HTTPS protocol is strongly recommended.
+>Using the HTTPS protocol is strongly recommended.
 In fact, it is needed if you want to use WebVR in a web browser.

 These PHP extensions are most likely pre-installed by your server hosting provider.
 In case of doubt, please ask your server administrator or contact your hosting provider.
 Detailed installation instructions for specific hosting provider can be found in the <a href="https://forum.ideaspacevr.org/category/4/help" target="_blank">IdeaSpaceVR Forum</a>.

 <a name="installing-ideaspace"></a>
 ### Installing IdeaSpaceVR

-1. <a href="/download">Download</a> and unzip the IdeaSpace package.
+1. <a href="/download">Download</a> and unzip the IdeaSpaceVR file.
+	>Important: if you copy the files to another directory, do not forget to copy the `.htaccess` file!
+This file is needed to run IdeaSpaceVR!

 2. Create a database for IdeaSpaceVR on your server as well as a database user who has all privileges for accessing and modifying its tables.